unchain-tech/UNCHAIN-projects/docs/Avalanche/AVAX-AMM/en/section-3/lesson-4_complete-the-frontend.md

 When you click the `Max` button, the number of shares you hold will be set as the input value, and the amount of tokens you can withdraw will be displayed below.
 Click `Withdraw`.

-Sign the transaction, and after waiting a short while (once the popup appears and you press OK), the `Your Details` section on the right will be updated!
+Sign the transaction, and after waiting a short while（once the popup appears and you press OK）, the `Your Details` section on the right will be updated!

 ![](/images/AVAX-AMM/section-3/3_4_8.png)